DataBiosphere/tanagra/docs/generated/UNDERLAY_CONFIG.md

  Order matter.
 Each entry is a list of attributes that are search for together.
 For example search is typically performed for contig and position together.

+### SZAttributeSearch.includeEntityMainColumns
+**optional** boolean

+Whether all columns in the entity main table should also be included in this search table.
+Improves performance if other attributes are also fetched when performing this search by attributes.

+*Default value:* `false`

 ### SZAttributeSearch.includeNullValues
 **optional** boolean